cajacko/project-journal/projects/personal-server.md

 ## Next Steps ⏭

 - Fix the bugs with the Trello cron stuff
-- Ensure we're not storing ridiculous amount in firestore
 - Combine all my metrics (FitBit, Withings, Daily Metrics, meditation etc)
 - Handle my Trello automations and improve
 - Sync Gmail into Trello